|Construction, design and engineering|

 |Description||A sequence of illustrative Photographs – Elm Tree Road|

 In all, some 30m’s of new retaining wall was required.

 In order to ensure good line and to ensure the permanent works were provided on the land of the owner responsible for these remedial works, a steel wire “string line” was installed (see the lower part of the photograph).
-An old fashioned plumb bomb hung from the wire rope enabled a simple means of accurate placement of the shuttering for the concrete and back face of the pre-cast concrete retaining wall elements.

-Completed ground slab and ground anchor installation (under inspection and proof testing).
+Figure 8 shows the completed ground slab and ground anchor installation (under inspection and proof testing).
 Note the first stage of the pre-cast retaining wall installation in the foreground.

-Where parts of the original wall did not collapse, but were only slightly distorted, a series of ground anchors were installed to reinstate the wall stability for the long term.
+Where parts of the original wall did not collapse, but were only slightly distorted, a series of ground anchors were installed to reinstate the wall stability for the long term

 Figure 10 Completed view of the retaining wall.